Roly Bain: Mentions in academic publications

 A 1996 German monograph by Angelika Richter and Lori Zonner in the Journal of Religion and Health, described by Marc Abrahams in his book This Is Improbable, called Bain the most prominent spiritual clown in England.
 The "Clown" entry in the Encyclopedia of Christian Education mentions Bain, adding that clown ministry is "an authentic way of doing theology" which offers unique insights into the nature of God and humanity, and as such has been accepted by mainline denominations.
 Sandra Billington's 2015 book A Social History of the Fool describes the inspirational aspects of the clownerie and its spread of "a kind of mental oxygen".
 She draws parallels between Bain celebrating the Christian court jester (for example, in his 2001 book) and similar publications such as 1999's The Corporate Fool, which advocates "creative folly" in the workplace.

 Personal life

 Bain married Jane Smith in 1984.
 The couple had two sons, Jack and Samuel Bain, but separated in 2008.
-He was survived by them, and by two brothers, Simon and Toby; a half-brother, Ben; and two grandchildren, Isabella and Nancy.
 Roly Bain died of cancer in 2016 at the age of 62.